Copenhagen interpretation: Probabilities via the Born rule

 The Born rule is essential to the Copenhagen interpretation.
 Formulated by Max Born in 1926, it gives the probability that a measurement of a quantum system will yield a given result.
 In its simplest form, it states that the probability density of finding a particle at a given point, when measured, is proportional to the square of the magnitude of the particle's wave function at that point.

 Collapse

-A common perception of "the" Copenhagen interpretation is that an important part of it is the "collapse" of the wave function.
-In the act of measurement, it is postulated, the wave function of a system can change suddenly and discontinuously.
+The concept of wave function collapse postulates that the wave function of a system can change suddenly and discontinuously upon measurement.
 Prior to a measurement, a wave function involves the various probabilities for the different potential outcomes of that measurement.
 But when the apparatus registers one of those outcomes, no traces of the others linger.
+Since Bohr did not view the wavefunction as something physical, he never talks about "collapse".
+Nevertheless, many physicists and philosophers associate collapse with the Copenhagen interpretation.

 Heisenberg spoke of the wave function as representing available knowledge of a system, and did not use the term "collapse", but instead termed it "reduction" of the wave function to a new state representing the change in available knowledge which occurs once a particular phenomenon is registered by the apparatus.
-According to Howard and Faye, the writings of Bohr do not mention wave function collapse.